heremaps/xyz-spaces-python/README.md

 Manage your [XYZ Hub](https://github.com/heremaps/xyz-hub) or [HERE Data Hub](https://developer.here.com/products/data-hub) spaces from Python.

+## Motivation

 XYZ is an Open Source, real-time, cloud database system providing access to large geospatial data at scale.
 An XYZ "Hub" manages "spaces" that contain "features" (geodata "records") with tags and properties, with spaces and features having unique IDs.
 A RESTful API exists to provide low-level access to interact with a XYZ Hub.

 This Python package allows to interact with your XYZ spaces and features on a given Hub using a higher level programmatic interface that wraps the RESTful API.
 Using this package you can:

 - Create, read, list, update, share, delete spaces (also: get space info and stats).
 - Add, read, update, iterate, search, cluster (hex/quad bins), delete features.